 Beyond the interactions with material infrastructure discussed previously, the City Region’s impermeable barriers also presented a factor in how our participants selected their route.
 With few significant hills to speak of, this primarily related to the River Mersey.
 The Mersey has two road crossings between Liverpool City Centre and Wirral.
 There are two tunnels - Kingsway and Queensway.
 The newer tunnel, Kingsway, is permanently closed to cyclists.
 The older tunnel, Queensway, excludes cyclists between 6am and 8pm on Weekdays, with more permissive restrictions at weekends.
 Therefore, commuting cyclists travelling between the Wirral and Liverpool are left with two practical options: the Merseyrail underground network or the Mersey Ferry.
 Both options have two downsides, namely the financial and time costs which can diminish the utilitarian benefits of cycling.
 Both participants who travelled from the Wirral, Mark and Simon, concurred that the train was the worst of the two options.
 Here, Simon reported that commuting by bicycle during busier commuter hours meant uncertainty over whether he would get his bike onto the train if carriages were full – potentially incurring greater time costs and acting as a disincentive.
 For Mark, however, though the Mersey Ferry took longer he welcomed the social element of the crossing, the opportunity to be above ground, and the free coffee offered to commuting passengers.

 Although there could be some benefits arising from the lack of a material river crossing, in broad terms our participants made clear that this represents a significant barrier – perhaps needlessly so.
-For example, Mark in particular spoke about how he would willingly cycle through the Queensway Tunnel when operating hours allowed it emphasising the utility savings of being able to cycle directly without stopping or incurring cost.
+For example, Mark in particular spoke about how he would willingly cycle through the Queensway Tunnel when operating hours allowed it, emphasising the utility savings of being able to cycle directly without stopping or incurring cost.
 However, this should be taken in light of Mark’s position as a self-identified competent cyclist, as in doing so he acknowledged there was a long hill.
-Equally, whilst Mark suggested, he had no particular safety concerns, reflecting the discussion the fact he might be a disincentive to other less-competent riders.
+Equally, whilst Mark suggested he had no particular safety concerns, reflecting the discussion above, the fact he referenced safety might indicate that it could be a disincentive to other less-competent riders.

 Legality and Illegality